eddietheengineer/VoronDocs/README.md

 Once the hardware assembly is complete, please go to the [setup guide](./setup/README.md) to go from assembled hardware to a working printer.

-For continued tuing, or if help is needed after the initial setup, check out the [support section](./support/README.md)
+For continued tuning, or if help is needed after the initial setup, check out the [support section](./support/README.md)